 Do not leave the vehicle when the engine is running.
 If the engine has been left running, the vehicle can move suddenly.
 You or others could be injured.
 To be sure the vehicle will not move, even when on fairly level ground, always set the parking brake and place the transmission into P (Park).
-See Shifting Into Park $\Rightarrow$ 225 and Electric Parking Brake $\Rightarrow$ 233.
+See Shifting Into Park (Electronic Shifter) \Rightarrow 222 or Shifting Into Park (Mechanical Shifter) \Rightarrow 221 and Electric Parking Brake \Rightarrow 234.

-This vehicle is equipped with an electronically controlled transmission.
+This vehicle is equipped with an electronic controlled transmission.
 The shift lock release button is designed to prevent inadvertent shifting out of P (Park) unless the ignition is on, the brake pedal is applied, and the shift lock release button is pressed.

 When the vehicle is stopped, press ENGINE START/STOP to turn off the vehicle.
-The transmission will shift to P (Park) automatically unless the vehicle is in N (Neutral), See "Car Wash Mode" following.
+The transmission will shift to P (Park) automatically, unless the vehicle is in N (Neutral).
+See "Car Wash Mode" later in this section.